voidedWarranties/SeleniumGVoice/README.md

-SUPER NOTE: ALL OF YOUR GOOGLE VOICE MESSAGE HISTORY WILL BE DELETED WHEN THE LIBRARY IS USED.
+#SUPER NOTE: ALL OF YOUR GOOGLE VOICE MESSAGE HISTORY WILL BE DELETED WHEN THE LIBRARY IS USED.
-This doesn't really matter to me due to the use case, but it might for you!

 Note: Only tested on Windows